 Now, I'd like you to note something in my recap of the plot.
-I managed to go through the entire story without once mentioning the character of Mary, Gary's perpetually waiting girlfriend.
-Amy Adams, who plays Mary, once commented to Cosmopolitan Magazine that "people think I'm so innocent, but it's not true" (for the record, I didn't read the article.
+I managed to go through the entire story without once mentioning the character of Mary (Amy Adams), Gary's perpetually waiting girlfriend.
+Amy Adams once commented to Cosmopolitan Magazine that "people think I'm so innocent, but it's not true" (for the record, I didn't read the article.
 That was on the cover).

-Leaving aside I didn't think that of her once you had a child out of wedlock, perhaps Miss Adams might succeed in her efforts to have the public stop thinking she's so innocent by not doing her Enchanted routine that she can do in her sleep.
-Her Mary is indistinguishable from Giselle, and while we know Adams can act (three Oscar nominations in a relatively short film career--all for dramas), her Mary at times is either weak (I don't know many women who willingly wait ten years for a man to propose) or stupid (as how easily she keeps the fact that Gary's near-pathological need for Walter so irritates her to herself).
+Perhaps Miss Adams might succeed in her efforts to have the public stop thinking she's so innocent by not doing her Enchanted routine that she can do in her sleep.
+Her Mary is indistinguishable from Giselle, and while we know Adams can act, her Mary at times is either weak or stupid.
+I don't know many women who willingly wait ten years for a man to propose or keep the fact that Gary's near-pathological need for Walter so irritates her.

-I find that there is a fine, thin line between a character being innocent and a character being stupid.
-Mary and Gary are ON that line.
 At times, they appear to be thoroughly naive.
 Other times, they appear mentally unstable and divorced from reality.
 We see this with Gary.
-He's suppose to be a sweet and loving man, but did no one else notice how insensitive he is towards Mary (regardless of how useless she is as a character)?
+He's suppose to be a sweet and loving man, but did no one else notice how insensitive he is towards Mary, regardless of how useless she is as a character?
 He treats her rather badly, and if this is any indication of their ten year courtship, one wonders why any woman would wait so long for someone as dim as Gary.